vanya-koleva/softuni_courses/django_basics/03_urls_and_views/README.md

 -   `re_path`

-    -   Each captured argument is sent to the view as a string.
+    -   Each captured argument is sent to the view as a **string**.

     -   Always written as a raw string (a string without escapes).

-    -   It's recommended to use named groups in your regular expressions for better readability and maintainability.
+    -   It's recommended to use **named groups** in your regular expressions for better readability and maintainability.

+        -   `(?P<name_of_the_group>pattern)`

+        -   If you use both named groups and unnamed groups within a given regex, any unnamed groups are ignored and only named groups are passed to the view function.

 ## `include()`